Janicebenita/Janicebenita/README.md

 ### 🏗️ Validated Demonstration Workflow

-The **Construction Quality** workspace serves as the validated demonstration workflow and includes:
+The **Construction Quality** workspace is the validated demonstration workflow and includes:

 - ✅ Concrete cube-strength evaluation
 - ✅ Grade-aware acceptance analysis